-The Board of Directors has determined that Thomas Brosig, Alan Feller, Victor Herrero, Robert L. Johnson, Laura Pomerantz, Willem van Bokhorst, Cheryl Vitali and Richard White are independent directors.
-The independent directors constitute 67% of the Board of Directors.
+The Board of Directors has determined that Thomas Brosig, Alan Feller, Victor Herrero, Robert L. Johnson, Patti H. Ongman, Laura Pomerantz, Cheryl Vitali, Lisa Warner Wardell and Richard White are independent directors.
+Willem van Bokhorst, who is not standing for reelection, was also determined to be an independent director.
+Assuming all of the nominated persons are elected as directors at the Annual Meeting, the independent directors will constitute 75% of the Board of Directors.
 In making its determination regarding the independence of the directors, the Board relied upon information provided by each of the directors and noted that each independent director meets the standards for independence set out in Nasdaq Listing Rule 5605(a)(2) and under the applicable rules and regulations of the SEC, and that there is no material business relationship between G-III and any independent director, including any business entity with which any independent director is affiliated.

-The Board of Directors held six meetings and acted by unanimous written consent once during the fiscal year ended January 31, 2021.
-During the fiscal year ended January 31, 2021, each director attended all meetings of the Board of Directors, and each director attended all meetings of committees of the Board on which he or she served.
+The Board of Directors held six meetings and acted by unanimous written consent once during the fiscal year ended January 31, 2022.
+During the fiscal year ended January 31, 2022, each director attended at least 75% of the meetings of the Board of Directors and committees of the Board on which he or she served.
 We do not have a formal policy regarding attendance by members of the Board of Directors at annual stockholders' meetings.
-All of our directors attended the 2020 Annual Meeting of Stockholders.
+All but one of our directors attended the 2021 Annual Meeting of Stockholders.

 Our Board of Directors has an Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee.
 Each member of our Audit, Compensation and Nominating and Corporate Governance Committees has been determined by the Board of Directors to be "independent" within the meaning of Nasdaq Listing Rule 5605(a)(2).
-Each member of the Audit Committee is "independent" within the meaning of Nasdag Listing Rule 5605(c)(2)(A) and under the applicable rules and regulations of the SEC regarding the independence of audit committee members.
+Each member of the Audit Committee is "independent" within the meaning of Nasdaq Listing Rule 5605(c)(2)(A) and under the applicable rules and regulations of the SEC regarding the independence of audit committee members.
 Each member of the Compensation Committee is "independent" within the meaning of Nasdag Listing Rule 5605(d)(2)(A).